 - baking spatula and/or offset spatula

 - medium saucepan

 - small bowls for mixing the food coloring and white chocolate – optional

 Easter is one of those holidays where desserts are a must.
 Amongst the most popular are Pineapple Upside Down Cake, Rice Krispie Nests, Carrot Cake Trifle, and these pastel-colored Sugar Cookie Bars.
-We hope you add this Easter crack recipe to your list of favorite Easter dessert recipes!
+We hope you add this Easter Toffee recipe to your list of favorite Easter dessert recipes!

 IMPORTANT - There are often Frequently Asked Questions within the blog post that you may find helpful.
 Simply scroll back up to read them!Print It Rate It Text It